guardian/consent-management-platform/monitoring/README.md

     yarn start
 ```

-To run 'local' environment, dotcom-rendering must be setup and running on your local machine.
-The defined url for a local instance of dotcom-rendering is http://localhost:3030.
+To run 'local' environment, frontend and dotcom-rendering must be setup and running on your local machine.
+The defined url for a local instance of frontend is http://localhost:9000.
 If you'd like to change this base url, update the localBaseURL variable in src/env.ts.